Code-Institute-Submissions/Moxie-Restaurant/README.md

 # MOXIE BAR AND GRILL
    ## UX ##
-* This website is for travelers who wish to explore Canada.
+* This website is for Users who wish to order food and the services provided.
-* This website gives them an idea about two main categories every traveler wants to know about ie main attractions and food destinations
+* This website gives them an idea about the menu price location and what other services they are provided like indoor party wedding etc.
-* We provide free travel advisory and guidence for those who register in our website and those who want to reach out directly has been provoded with our map location
+* We provide online ordering options so the customers need not wait until the food has been prepared
 ### USER STORIES ###
-* As an admin i wish to give an on stop destination for tourist to Canada.
+* As an admin i wish to give a userfriendly restaurant website.
-* As a user i can register and avail free travel advisory services.
+* As a user i can see the food menu.
-* As a User i can get information about the places i wish to visit.
+* As a User i can get information about the services they provided.
-*  As a user i can explore the various food culture and by clicking the link it will redirect to the orginal restaurant page which i can book a table and make prior reservations.
+*  As a user i can explore the various location using the google map and if any queries there is an contact form so i can communicate the restaurant authorities.
- * As a user i can raise my queries to travel experts.
+ * As a user i can  preorder my food need not have to wait for takeout.

  #### WIREFRAMES ####
  ![image](20200622_151808.jpg)